Solicitors for You

 Does it take longer to get a grant of probate under certain circumstances?

-To make things even more complicated, however, the presence of a will can sometimes delay the probate process.
+While the presence of a will usually makes things much clearer for everyone involved, because the deceased’s loved ones will know exactly who the executor(s) should be, and the executors will have a better understanding of the estate generally, it can sometimes cause delays.
 Relatives may not be able to find the original will, or a family member may have been excluded from it and wish to make a claim under the Inheritance Act, which can delay matters.
 The will may not have been properly drafted, which can create uncertainty around what the deceased would have wanted.

-This demonstrates that every case is different in nature, and it comes down to how the individual’s estate and will were laid out.
+This demonstrates that every case is different in nature, and the timeline comes down to how the individual’s estate and will were laid out.

 What is the process if someone challenges the will or objects to a grant of probate?

-There may be occasions where family members or close friends of the deceased challenge their will.
-If anyone were to contest a will and its contents they would need to enter a “caveat” with the probate registry.
+There may be occasions where family members or close friends of the deceased challenge the will, which will delay probate.
+If someone wants to contest a will and its contents, they will need to enter a “caveat” with the probate registry.
 A caveat gives the person challenging the will six months to determine whether they have reasonable grounds to challenge it.

 The grounds on which someone is able to contest the validity of the will are: